On the stable Auslander-Reiten components of certain monomorphism categories: Finite components containing a boundary vertex

-where $Y_j$ is the middle term of the mesh $\Xi_j$ different from $X_{j+1}$ and $\tau_{\CS}X_{j-1}.$ Following this way, we obtain the sectional path ending at $\tau^m_{\CS}X_1$, for any $m$, is obtained by applying the $\tau^m_{\CS}$ on $u_i$ or $v_j$ (if exists).
-To complete the proof, we need this claim: if $X$ and $ Y$ are indecomposable non-projective vertices lying in different $\tau_{\CS}$-orbits, then there is a sectional path in $\Gamma^s_{\CS}(G)$ from $X$ to $\tau^m_{\CG}Y$ for some integer $m$.
-We refer to \cite[\S IV Lemma 15.5]{SY} for a proof of our claim.
-Although, the proof in there given for the stable Auslander-Reiten quiver over a self-injective algebra, but the same proof works here in our setting.
-Now the claim and the above facts concerning the sectional pathes show that any vertex of $\Gamma^s_{\CS}(G)$ lies in the $\tau_{\CS}$-orbit of $X_i$, $1 \leqslant i \leqslant n$, or $Y_j$, if such a $j$ exists.
-This implies that only possible vertices lying as the leftmost or rightmost vertex of a mesh with exactly one vertex in the middle are the vertices belonging to the $\tau_{\CS}$-orbits of $X_1, X_{n+1}$ and $Y_j$.
-Hence we get our result as boundary vertices satisfying such a property on the middle vertices. \end{proof}
+This fact, in view of Lemma \ref{Lemma-SY}, implies that any vertex of $\Ga^s_{\CS}(G)$ lies in the $\tau_{\CS}$-orbit of $X_i$, for $1 \leq i \leq n$, or $Y_j$, if such a $j$ exists.
+Therefore, only possible vertices lying as the leftmost or rightmost vertex of a mesh with exactly one vertex in the middle are the vertices belonging to the $\tau_{\CS}$-orbits of $X_1, X_{n}$ and $Y_j$.
+Hence we get our result, because boundary vertices satisfying such a property on the middle vertices. \end{proof}

-Therefore, by the above proposition, we deduce that the inverse image of every single subset of $\mathcal{K}$ has cardinality at most 3.